-The lord liable for tearing the northern clans from the southern clans was Jeroboam.
-He, with God’s favoring, effectively drove defiance to Solomon’s child Rehoboam.
-In any case, despite God’s beauty in his life, Jeroboam was not an unwavering devotee of God.
+Jeroboam was the lord liable for tearing the northern clans from the southern lines.
+With God’s favor, he effectively drove defiance to Solomon’s child Rehoboam.
+Despite God’s beauty in his life, Jeroboam was not an unwavering devotee of God.

-In the record of I Kings and II Chronicles, Jeroboam was known at first as lord of the United Monarchy of Israel, however after the ten northern clans of Israel revolted in 932/931 BC to shape the free Northern Kingdom of Israel, subject to Jeroboam, Rehoboam stayed as a ruler just of the Kingdom of Judah, or southern.
+In the record of I Kings and II Chronicles, Jeroboam was known at first as lord of the United Monarchy of Israel.
+However, after the ten northern clans of Israel revolted in 932/931 BC to shape the free Northern Kingdom of Israel.
+Subject to Jeroboam, Rehoboam stayed as a ruler of the Kingdom of Judah, or southern.

-Even though God had guaranteed Jeroboam in the Bible an extraordinary and enduring line, Jeroboam dismissed God’s guarantee, and in that way invalidated it.
+Even though God had guaranteed Jeroboam an extraordinary and enduring line in the Bible.
+Jeroboam dismissed God’s guarantee and invalidated it.

 From what tribe was Jeroboam?